 God sent the Holy Spirit in place of Christ and made His death worthwhile.
 In

-other words, had God not sent the Holy Spirit, His death would have been meaningless.
+other words, had God not sent the Holy Spirit, His death would have been in

-With the Holy Spirit, over the last 2000 years billions of people have come to the saving
+vain.
+However, with the Holy Spirit over the last 2000 years billions of people have come to the saving

 knowledge of Jesus Christ.
-Without Him no flesh can be
+Without Him no one can be

 saved, for the Holy Spirit created and guides the Church into all the truth.